DeepDataInsights/Supervised-Model-Regression/README.md

 - Simple Implementation
 - Evaluation Metrics for Regression
 - What is Gradient Descent?

 Bias Variance Trade-off

 - Underfitting vs Overfitting?
-- What is bias variance trade-off?
+- What is the bias-variance trade-off?

 Regularization

 - What is regularization?
 Why is it important?